jverne/nqc/README.md

 NQC
 ---
-> Not Quite C is a simple language with a C-like syntax that can be used to program Lego's RCX programmable brick (from the Mindstorms set).
-If you are just getting started with programming, then graphical environments such as the Mindstorms RIS software or Robolab are probably better choices.
-If, however, you're a C programmer and prefer typing a few lines to drag and drop icon programming, then NQC may be perfect for you.
+> Not Quite C is a simple language with a C-like syntax that can be used to program Lego's RCX programmable brick (from the MindStorms set).
+If you are just getting started with programming, then graphical environments such as the MindStorms RIS software or Robolab are probably better choices.
+If, however, you're a C programmer and prefer typing a few lines to drag and drop icon programming, then NQC might be perfect for you.

-This is my own repo to capture my changes to the 3.1r6 code as found on [BricxCC](http://bricxcc.sourceforge.net/nqc/).
-I've been maintaining this private fork for a few years in order to keep it building and running on OS X and BSD.
+This BrickBot/nqc repo captures changes to the 3.1r6 code as found on [BricxCC](http://bricxcc.sourceforge.net/nqc/), including [patches that were posted to the original SourceForge project site following the release of nqc 3.1r6 but never incorporated](https://sourceforge.net/p/bricxcc/patches/).
+This release also builds on the jverne/nqc private fork, which was maintain to keep NQC building and running on OS X and BSD.

-For bug reports about _this_ fork of NQC, please [file a GitHub Issue](https://github.com/jverne/nqc/issues) for this project.
+For bug reports about _this_ fork of NQC, please [file a GitHub Issue](https://github.com/BrickBot/nqc/issues) for this project.

 The original README from the NQC project follows.